 - If you travel by train, then a 16-25 Railcard (also available those over 25 who are studying full-time), will allow you to save a third on single and return journeys throughout Great Britain.
 Rail season tickets are available from your local station or online from the rail company you travel with.
 West Midlands Railway, which runs many of the services to University station, offers discounted student season tickets.

 - If you’re planning to take the bus, then both the Network West Midlands Student Card and the National Express Student Bus Pass can give you a great deal on your transport.
-There are eight local services (1A, 61, 63, X64, 76, X20, X21, X22) that directly serve the University, and provide links to the Vale, the City Centre, local train stations, and residential areas, including Solihull, Kings Heath, Kings Norton, Harborne, Bearwood, and Cotteridge.
+There are local services that directly serve the University, and provide links to the Vale, the City Centre, local train stations, and residential areas, including Solihull, Kings Heath, Kings Norton, Harborne, Bearwood, and Cotteridge.

 Parking on campus

-If you’re planning to drive, then find out if you're eligible for a student parking permit.
+If you’re planning to drive, find out if you're eligible for a student parking permit.

 Alternative travel plans

-In case of emergencies, it’s worthwhile to have the number or apps for local taxis on your phone – especially when travelling back from nights out, this can help make sure that you get home safely.
+In case of emergencies, it’s worth having the number or apps for local taxis on your phone – especially when travelling back later in the evening, this can help make sure that you get home safely.